 Sites we own - Our Housing Company, Essex Housing, will secure outline or full planning permission for a scheme with a minimum of 60 apartments.
-Design will be in line with our Extra Care Design Guide and reflect site conditions.
+The design will be in line with our Extra Care Design Guide1 and reflect site conditions.
 On some sites we may have already undertaken demolition and site preparation works.
 We will engage with the market through soft market testing and use feedback from this to tailor any procurement exercise to ensure we get the best outcome from formal procurement.
-We are open to the successful developer-provider reflecting innovation and good practice in the design and build of new schemes with our agreement.
+We are open to the successful developer-provider reflecting innovation and good practice in the design and build of new schemes with our agreement2.
 Our technical experts in Essex Housing will support throughout the development phase.

-Sites you identify or own - we welcome approaches from providers who own or have identified sites with the potential to develop Extra Care housing.
+Sites you identify or own - we welcome approaches from providers who own or have identified sites with the potential to develop extra care housing.
 We will consider sites that can accommodate a minimum of 60 apartments (along with communal facilities) up to a maximum of 100 apartments.
-We will assess site suitability against the criteria in our design guide for site location; our demand data and the knowledge of locality teams.
+We will assess the site's suitability against the criteria in our design guide for site location, our demand data and the knowledge of our locality teams.
 We expect the tenure of these schemes to be predominately affordable/social rented housing and to be managed by a registered provider once completed.
-We will respond to you with initial feedback in a timely manner.
+We will require the following information from you when you contact us: